plai-group/manifesto/README.md

 ## Positive Space

 [Positive space](http://positivespace.ubc.ca/) is UBC's phrase for spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space and I take the underlying intent and message of positive space very seriously.
-We do, however, have a sense of anything-goes sense of humor, I hate toxic forms of political correctness which have emerged that have nothing to do with a place being a positive space, and I swear more than I should.
+Within those bounds, however, the group dynamic reflects and encourages a robust sense of humor.
+I hate toxic forms of political correctness which have emerged that have nothing to do with a place being a positive space.
+If this phrase offends you I politely suggest that the PLAI group may not be a good fit for you culturally.
+And I swear more than I should.
 If swearing offends you please tell me and I will try not to in your presence.
+The group rule is now that I must do a push-up every time I swear.
+I have done fewer push-ups than I imagined I would.

 ## FAQ